quinn-dougherty/gtf/comms/agent-signature/main.md

 What _about_ interp?
 I think something like the [searching for search](https://www.lesswrong.com/posts/FDjTgDcGPc7B98AES/searching-for-search-4) could, if we're not totally and completely wrong about the pillars of the agency type signature direction, show us a _ton_ about how ML naturally implements terms/proofs of things like $\mathcal{J}_S X$.
 A dope UX would be something like [tactical programming](https://pjreddie.com/coq-tactics/) not for creating terms/proofs, but for parsing out / identifying them in a big pile/soup of linear algebra.

 Selections and continuations play a huge role in compositional game theory, which I'm starting to think provides a mean embedded agency story, though I haven't grokked it quite at the level of writing a post about it just yet.

+None of my investigations really captured the more intricate type signature of an actually-implementable agent, one that accounted for learning, utility in the presence of uncertainty, and so on.

 # References